UtrechtUniversity/MATLAB-on-HPC/Linux_intro.md

 To learn more about VIM find a beginners guide online or use this [interactive guide](https://www.openvim.com/).

-## Searching files
+## Searching for files and text

-less
+For this part make a new text file called `testfile2.txt` using VIM.
+Copy a large body of text from [here](http://www.thelatinlibrary.com/livy/liv.1.shtml) and paste it in the file.
+Afterwards quit VIM.

-The command less writes the contents of a file onto the screen a page at a time.
-Type
+The command `less` writes the contents of a file onto the screen a page at a time.

-% less science.txt
+Type:

+`less testfile2.txt`

-Press the [space-bar] if you want to see another page, and type [q] if you want to quit reading.
-As you can see, less is used in preference to cat for long files.
+Press the space-bar if you want to see another page, and type [q] if you want to quit reading.

-head
+Type:

+`head testfile2.txt`

-The head command writes the first ten lines of a file to the screen.
+to view the first ten lines of a file to the screen.

-First clear the screen then type

-% head science.txt

-Then type

-% head -5 science.txt

-What difference did the -5 do to the head command?

-tail
+To view a smaller number (e.g. 5) of lines type:

+`head -5 testfile2.txt`

-The tail command writes the last ten lines of a file to the screen.
+Similarly, the tail command writes the last ten lines of a file to the screen.

-Clear the screen and type

-% tail science.txt
+`tail testfile2.txt`

-Simple searching using less
+### Simple searching using less

 Using less, you can search though a text file for a keyword (pattern).
-For example, to search through science.txt for the word 'science', type
+For example, to search through `testfile2.txt` for the word 'Romulus', type

-% less science.txt
+`less testfile2.txt`

-then, still in less, type a forward slash [/] followed by the word to search
+then, still in less, type a forward slash [/] followed by the word to search..

-/science
+`/Romulus`

 As you can see, less finds and highlights the keyword.
-Type [n] to search for the next occurrence of the word.
+Type `n` to search for the next occurrence of the word.

-grep (don't ask why it is called grep)

-grep is one of many standard UNIX utilities.
-It searches files for specified words or patterns.
+The command grep is another search option that searches files for specified words or patterns.
 First clear the screen, then type

-% grep science science.txt
+`grep Romulus testfile2.txt`

-As you can see, grep has printed out each line containg the word science.
+As you can see, grep has printed out quite a large body of text.
+It prints out each line containg the word Romulus.

-Or has it ????

-Try typing

-% grep Science science.txt

-The grep command is case sensitive; it distinguishes between Science and science.

-To ignore upper/lower case distinctions, use the -i option, i.e. type

-% grep -i science science.txt

 To search for a phrase or pattern, you must enclose it in single quotes (the apostrophe symbol).
-For example to search for spinning top, type
+For example to search for Romulum Remumque, type

-% grep -i 'spinning top' science.txt
+% grep -i 'Romulum Remumque' testfile2.txt

 Some of the other options of grep are:

+-i no case sensitivity
 -v display those lines that do NOT match
 -n precede each matching line with the line number
 -c print only the total count of matched lines

-Try some of them and see the different results.
-Don't forget, you can use more than one option at a time.
-For example, the number of lines without the words science or Science is
+You can use more than one option at a time, e.g:

-% grep -ivc science science.txt

-find
+`grep -in 'Romulum Remumque' testfile2.txt`

-This searches through the directories for files and directories with a given name, date, size, or any other attribute you care to specify.
-It is a simple command but with many options - you can read the manual by typing man find.
+The `find` command searches through the directories for files and directories with a given name, date, size, or any other attribute.
+It is a simple command but with many options - you can read the manual by typing `man find`.

+Go to the home directory `cd ..`.

-To search for all fies with the extention .txt, starting at the current directory (.) and working through all sub-directories, then printing the name of the file to the screen, type
+To search for all files with the extention .txt, starting at the current directory (.) and working through all sub-directories, then printing the name of the file to the screen, type

-% find . -name "*.txt" -print
+`find . -name "*.txt" -print`

 To find files over 1Mb in size, and display the result as a long listing, type

-% find . -size +1M -ls
+`find . -size +1k -ls`

 ## Filenames

-We should note here that a directory is merely a special type of file.
-So the rules and conventions for naming files apply also to directories.

 In naming files, characters with special meanings such as / * & % , should be avoided.
 Also, avoid using spaces within names.
-The safest way to name a file is to use only alphanumeric characters, that is, letters and numbers, together with _ (underscore) and . (dot).
+The safest way to name a file is to use only letters and numbers, together with _ (underscore) and . (dot).

-Good filenames 	Bad filenames
+Good filenames 	    Bad filenames project.txt 	      project
-project.txt 	project
-my_big_program.c 	my big program.c
-fred_dave.doc 	fred & dave.doc
+Test_1.m 	          Test 1.m
+Bert_Ernie.txt 	    Bert & Ernie.txt

 File names conventionally start with a lower-case letter, and may end with a dot followed by a group of letters indicating the contents of the file.
-For example, all files consisting of C code may be named with the ending .c, for example, prog1.c .
+For example, all files consisting of c code may be named with the ending .c, for example, prog1.c .
 Then in order to list all files containing C code in your home directory, you need only type ls *.c in that directory.

 ## Usage of Matlab software